 Fire Extinguisher Testing In Medical Centres

 Medical centres may have a complete set of fire extinguishers, but it's not a guaranteed weapon of defense if these are not regularly tested.
-Fire Extinguisher Testing in Medical Centres could help identify dysfunctional signs that are dangerous to a healthcare centre, especially in Aged Care Facilities.
+Fire extinguisher testing in Medical Centres could help identify dysfunctional signs that are dangerous to a healthcare centre, especially in Aged Care Facilities.
 While it is a prerequisite for these facilities to follow the emergency management and evacuation policy, the best way to do so is having maintenance checks.
-Fire Extinguisher correct installing here.

 Fire Extinguisher Testing